 During the peak season, you’ll find many speed boats moving between Mersing and Rawa.
 This number drops to 1 or 2 trips a day during the offseason.
 It is better to book a Rawa resort package where boat transfers are included and fully arranged by the resort.

-To get to Mersing, travellers from Kuala Lumpur can either catch a coach (5-hour journey).
-In most cases, visitors prefer an overnight coach trip from Kuala Lumpur.
+To get to Mersing, travellers from Kuala Lumpur can get here via coach (5-hour journey).
 Travellers from Singapore can choose from several coach companies providing a few trips per day to the jetty.
 You can also drive there yourself via highway.

-You can also catch a plane to Senai Airport (if you plan to visit Johor Bahru before visiting Rawa), followed by a 3-hour coach ride to Mersing Jetty.
+Flying is also an option.
+You can catch a plane from KLIA to Senai Airport (best if you plan to visit Johor Bahru before visiting Rawa), followed by a 3-hour coach ride to Mersing Jetty.

 Getting To Rawa Review